Lullabot/mpx-php/README.md

 $mediaFactory = new DataObjectFactory($dataServiceManager->getDataService('Media Data Service', 'Media', '1.10'), $authenticatedClient);

 // Replace the ID to the media item to load.
-You can find it under "History -> ID" in the MPX console.
+You can find it under "History -> ID" in the mpx console.
 $media = $mediaFactory->load(new Uri('http://data.media.theplatform.com/media/data/Media/12345'), $account)
     ->wait();
 print "The loaded media is:\n";